Federal Skilled Worker Program

 - Applicant must intend to live in any province other than Quebec.

 Requirements:Here are the requirements which candidates need to fulfill to submit an Express Entry profile:

 - To apply for FST, the candidate must have at least 2 years of work experience full-time in a skilled trade.

 - This experience must be obtained within the last 5 years.

-- Candidate must have a qualification certificate in his skilled trade issued by Canadian territorial or provincial authority.
+- Candidate must have a qualification certificate in his skilled trade issued by Canadian provincial, territorial or federal authority.

 - The candidate must intend to live outside Quebec.
 With all of these requirements fulfilled, the candidate can submit an Express Entry profile.